JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 The folder parameter must point to the actual cognito prefix, where 'users.json' and 'groups.json' are located

+### Incremental approach

+Incremental approach is more manual but it does not require any data restore.
+It basically removes only the frontend stacks, i.e. Appstream and admin app and it requires a manual update of the backend stack and of the workstation.
+The steps for the incremental approach are the following:
+* Remove only the frontend stacks:
+    ```npm run destroy -- -b```
+* From the AWS console connect to the EC2 instance (`<ORG>-hc-jacs-node-<STAGE>`) running the JACS stack.
+* Once connected run the following commands
+    ```
+    cd /opt/jacs/deploy
+    ./manage.sh compose down
+    sudo git pull origin stable
+    ./manage.sh compose up -d
+    ```
+* Start AppStream builder (`<ORG>-hc-image-builder-<STAGE>`)
+* Connect as Administrator
+* Check that 'reinstallwsonly.ps1' script is available, in the Admin's home directory.
+If not copy it from the application repo or just create it like the other install scripts, ('installcmd.ps1' and 'createappimage.ps1') were created on the initial deployment.
+* Run the reinstallwssonly.ps1 script:
+    ```
+    .\reinstallwssonly.ps1 <IP of host running JACS stack>
+    ```
+    The IP of the host running JACS is the same used for initial run of 'installcmd.ps1' and it can be found from the AWS console.
+* Try out the workstation application to make sure it works
+    ```
+    C:\apps\runJaneliaWorkstation.ps1
+    ```
+* Start the script for creating the AppStream image `.\createappimage.ps1`
+* Reinstall the frontend stacks
+    ```
+    npm run deploy
+    ```
+  If no changes were made to the code CDK is smart enough to only update the missing stacks, leaving JACS stack as is since the stack already exists

 ## Uninstalling HortaCloud services to AWS

 To completely uninstall the application run: